monotykamary/mcp-client-cli/README.md

 # MCP CLI client

-A simple CLI program to run LLM prompt and implement [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) client.
+A fork of [adhikasp/mcp-client-cli](https://github.com/adhikasp/mcp-client-cli) that adds interactive mode, dynamic command configuration, and more features.

-You can use any [MCP-compatible servers](https://github.com/punkpeye/awesome-mcp-servers) from the convenience of your terminal.
+This is a CLI program that implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) client, allowing you to run LLM prompts from your terminal.

-This act as alternative client beside Claude Desktop.
-Additionally you can use any LLM provider like OpenAI, Groq, or local LLM model via [llama](https://github.com/ggerganov/llama.cpp).
+You can use any [MCP-compatible servers](https://github.com/punkpeye/awesome-mcp-servers) through this client.
+It serves as an alternative to Claude Desktop, and supports various LLM providers including OpenAI, Groq, or local LLM models via [llama](https://github.com/ggerganov/llama.cpp).

 ![C4 Diagram](c4_diagram.png)